liangcheng-yu/hyperlight/README.md

 ### Prerequisites

+#### Hyperlight Cargo Feed

 The hyperlight Rust projects currently require connecting to Microsoft internal cargo feeds to pull some dependencies.
 To do do this please ensure the following:

-1. You are a member of the [AzureContainerUpstream Hyperlight project]('https://dev.azure.com/AzureContainerUpstream/hyperlight')
+1. You have access to the [AzureContainerUpstream Hyperlight_packages Cargo feed]('https://dev.azure.com/AzureContainerUpstream/hyperlight/_artifacts/feed/hyperlight_packages_test')

     - Contact project maintainers if you need access.
+    - To grant access add users to the [**Hyperlight Cargo Reader** team](https://dev.azure.com/AzureContainerUpstream/hyperlight/_settings/teams)

 1. You have the 'az cli' installed and are logged in to AzureDevops